Study in MALAYSIA with YES Abroad!

 Most host communities are urban, suburban, small-town, or rural communities, and while some host families may own a car, the most common forms of transportation include cars, buses, trams/subway, bicycle, motor-scooter, and walking.
 Students typically commute anywhere between 15 and 45 minutes each way by either car, bus, or walking to their host schools.

 Learn more about being a YES Abroad student in Malaysia:

 Students will attend public schools.
-All subjects will be taught in Bahasa Malaysia (Malay), with the exception of Math and Science, which are generally taught in English.
-School typically runs Monday to Friday in most regions and Sunday to Thursday in other regions.
+Some subjects will be taught in Bahasa Malaysia, while others are taught in English; a local dialect is sometimes used.
+School typically runs Monday to Friday in most regions, though it runs Sunday to Thursday in others.
 Uniforms are customary.
-Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as football, volleyball, softball, swimming, theater, debate, photography, and chess.
+Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as soccer, volleyball, softball, swimming, theater, debate, photography, and chess.

 The United States enjoys good relations with Malaysia.
-It is an active member in organizations such as the ASEAN, APEC, OIC, NAM, and UN.
+It is an active member in organizations such as ASEAN, APEC, the OIC, the NAM, and the UN.

 For more information, visit the CIA World Factbook.

 Health & Safety